 2008 was held as part of the WMSG in Beijing.

 Hungary have had two places in the top 7: seventh in 1997 and fourth in 2003, when father and daughter Tibor and Rita Pocsai won 4 games out of 5.
 Hungary was also 9th in 2011.
 Germany were eighth in 2005.
-Natalia Kovaleva and Dmitry Surin from Russia won 4 games to come 6th in 2007.
+Natalia Kovaleva and Dmitry Surin from Russia won 4 games to come 6th in 2007 and in 2013 they again won 4 to take 4th place.

 In order to encourage promotion of Pair Go around the world, the IAPGC players are afterwards encouraged to sign up as Pair Go Promotion Partners.
 They are given the red PGPP passport book to remind them of what the aims of Pair Go are.
 They are then expected to enthuse about Pair Go back in their own country, hence promoting the game.